Aeronique/aerobytes-site/_posts/2026-03-30-homelab-ai-playbook.md

 ## 1. Start by Asking the Right Question

-Before anything else, ask yourself if you actually need AI to solve this problem.
+Before anything else, **ask yourself if you actually need AI to solve this problem**.

 The course makes this point early.
 A lot of time gets wasted building machine learning solutions for problems that a simpler tool or even a user-controlled setting would handle better.
 Scope your problem carefully.
 Define what you want the system to do, who will use it, and what could go wrong if it behaves unexpectedly.
 This is called problem framing, and it is the foundation of the Responsible AI Lifecycle.